Movie Maker Mission: experience 500 years of history

 Built to feed the Court of Henry VIII, the kitchens were expected to provide meals for 600 people twice a day.
 See and experience the sights and smells of a real Tudor kitchen!

-Discover out recently uncovered eighteenth century Chocolate Kitchens.
+Discover our recently uncovered 18th-century Chocolate Kitchens.
 Take a look behind the scenes into the very rooms where the personal chocolatier to King George I prepared the special chocolate drink the King's most intimate dinners and entertainments.

 Our family room, in which under 5's can let off a bit of steam, is located next to the left luggage lockers and buggy park off Clock Court.
 It contains some large lego, books, clothes to dress up in and large soft blocks to keep younger members of the family happy and give parents and older siblings a bit of a break.